How to Celebrate Yom Kippur this Year in 2021!

-Attend a Virtual Service
+Attend an In-Person or Virtual Service

 The Call of the Shofar

-Take Out Food for Yom Kippur Breakfast
+Take Out Food for Yom Kippur Celebration

 Looking to order a spread for the holidays?
 Check out H&H Bagels, Tompkins Square Bagels, and Black Seed Bagels!
 All three places are available on Seamless Food Delivery and will be able to cater your Yom Kippur breakfast.
+If you’re looking to put together a feast to celebrate the holiday by you don’t feel like cooking, order your meal from Zabar’s!
+They have everything from delicious sides and main dishes to holiday gifts you can send to friends and family.

 Follow PJ Library’s “High Holidays at Home” Guide